ee-dev-00/linux-notes/diagnostics.md

     07:41:02 PM   UID       PID    %usr %system  %guest    %CPU   CPU  Command 07:41:03 PM     0         9    0.00    0.94    0.00    0.94     1  rcuos/0

+### iostat -xz 1

+This is a great tool for understanding block devices (disks), both the workload applied and the resulting performance.
+Look for:
+* r/s, w/s, rkB/s, wkB/s: These are the delivered reads, writes, read Kbytes, and write Kbytes per second to the device.
+Use these for workload characterization.
+A performance problem may simply be due to an excessive load applied.
+* await: The average time for the I/O in milliseconds.
+This is the time that the application suffers, as it includes both time queued and time being serviced.
+Larger than expected average times can be an indicator of device saturation, or device problems.
+* avgqu-sz: The average number of requests issued to the device.
+Values greater than 1 can be evidence of saturation (although devices can typically operate on requests in parallel, especially virtual devices which front multiple back-end disks.)
+* %util: Device utilization.
+This is really a busy percent, showing the time each second that the device was doing work.
+Values greater than 60% typically lead to poor performance (which should be seen in await), although it depends on the device.
+Values close to 100% usually indicate saturation.

+    $ iostat -xz 1
+    Linux 3.13.0-49-generic (titanclusters-xxxxx)  07/14/2015  _x86_64_ (32 CPU)

+    avg-cpu:  %user   %nice %system %iowait  %steal   %idle 73.96    0.00    3.73    0.03    0.06   22.21

+    Device:   rrqm/s   wrqm/s     r/s     w/s    rkB/s    wkB/s avgrq-sz avgqu-sz   await r_await w_await  svctm  %util
+    xvda        0.00     0.23    0.21    0.18     4.52     2.08    34.37     0.00    9.98   13.80    5.42   2.44   0.09

+### sar -n DEV 1

+Use this tool to check network interface throughput: rxkB/s and txkB/s, as a measure of workload, and also to check if any limit has been reached.
+In the above example, eth0 receive is reaching 22 Mbytes/s, which is 176 Mbits/sec (well under, say, a 1 Gbit/sec limit).

+    $ sar -n DEV 1
+    Linux 3.13.0-49-generic (titanclusters-xxxxx)  07/14/2015     _x86_64_    (32 CPU)

+    12:16:48 AM     IFACE   rxpck/s   txpck/s    rxkB/s    txkB/s   rxcmp/s   txcmp/s  rxmcst/s   %ifutil
+    12:16:49 AM      eth0  18763.00   5032.00  20686.42    478.30      0.00      0.00      0.00      0.00

+### sar -n TCP,ETCP 1

+    $ sar -n TCP,ETCP 1
+    Linux 3.13.0-49-generic (titanclusters-xxxxx)  07/14/2015    _x86_64_    (32 CPU)

+    12:17:19 AM  active/s passive/s    iseg/s    oseg/s
+    12:17:20 AM      1.00      0.00  10233.00  18846.00

+This is a summarized view of some key TCP metrics.
+These include:
+* active/s: Number of locally-initiated TCP connections per second (e.g., via connect()).
+* passive/s: Number of remotely-initiated TCP connections per second (e.g., via accept()).
+* retrans/s: Number of TCP retransmits per second.